alibaba/GraphScope/docs/storage_engine/graphar.md

 1. Define the graph meta files with YAML.

-2. Call the g.archive(graph_yaml_path) function, where g is the GraphScope graph object, and graph_yaml_path is the file path.
+2. Call the g.archive(graph_yaml_path) function, where g is the GraphScope graph object, and graph_yaml_path is the graph info file path.
 Here's an example:

 ```python
 import graphscope